Twisted homology of configuration spaces, homology of spaces of equivariant maps, and stable homology of spaces of non-resultant systems of real homogeneous polynomials: Main results

 The embedding $\PP_{d,n}^k \to \PP_{d+2,n}^k$ defined by the multiplication of all polynomials by $x_1^2 + \dots + x_n^2$ induces a homomorphism

-The structure of the {\em stable} rational cohomology groups of spaces $\PP^k_{d,n}\setminus \Sigma$ with fixed $k>n$ and growing $d$, that is, of the inverse limits of these groups with respect to the maps (\ref{stab}), follows from Theorem \ref{cor1} by means of a result of \cite{KY}.
+The structure of the {\em stable} rational cohomology groups of spaces $\PP^k_{d,n}\setminus \Sigma$ with fixed $k>n$ and growing $d$, that is, of the inverse limits of these groups with respect to the maps (\ref{stab}), follows from Theorem \ref{cor1} by means of a result of \cite{KY}, indicating also a realistic estimate for the instant of the stabilization.
 The answers are different for the stabilizations over even and odd $d$, and are as follows.
-The restrictions of the systems of the class $\PP^k_{d,n}$ to the unit sphere in $\R^n$ define the (injective) maps
+The restrictions of the systems of the class $\PP^k_{d,n}$ to the unit sphere in $\R^n$ define injective maps